paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-003-case-administration.md

 (2) Deposits into the Chapter 7 Trustee Fund under [section 589a(f)(1)(C) of title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section589a/f/1/C&num=0&edition=prelim) shall be available until expended for the purposes described in paragraph (3).

-(3) For fiscal years 2021 through 2026, the Chapter 7 Trustee Fund shall be available to pay the trustee serving in a case that is filed under chapter 7 or a case that is converted to a chapter 7 case in the most recent fiscal year (referred to in this subsection as a “chapter 7 case”) the amount described in paragraph (4) for the chapter 7 case in which the trustee has rendered services in that fiscal year.
+(3) For fiscal years 2021 through 2026, the Chapter 7 Trustee Fund shall be available to pay the trustee serving in a case that is filed under chapter 7 or a case that is converted to a chapter 7 case in the most recent fiscal year (referred to in this subsection as a “chapter 7 case”) the amount described in paragraph (4) for the chapter 7 case in which the trustee has rendered services.

 (4) The amount described in this paragraph shall be the lesser of—